 - A conversation about the differences and how they would handle.

-- The Bride/ Groom can share what part of their social, religious or cultural tradition to be included in the ceremonies.
+- The Bride/ Groom can share a part of their social, religious or cultural tradition

-- The Bride and Groom can create their own new tradition.
+- The Bride and Groom can create their own new tradition or enhance the existing one

-- A draft outline will be prepared by the Officiant.
+- A draft outline of the ceremony will be prepared by the Officiant.

 - The bride and groom will review and modify the outlines to suit their wants and needs.